-Heterosexual men are not routinely screened unless they are considered at high risk of infection—for example, when they have several sex partners, are patients at an adolescent or STD clinic, or are admitted into a correctional facility.
+Heterosexual men are not routinely screened unless they are considered at high risk of infection—for example, when they have several sex partners, are patients at an adolescent or STI clinic, or are admitted into a correctional facility.

 Avoidance of unsafe sex practices, such as frequently changing sex partners or having sexual intercourse with prostitutes or with partners who have other sex partners

 Prompt diagnosis and treatment of the infection (to prevent spread to other people)

 Identification of the sexual contacts of infected people, followed by counseling or treatment of these contacts

 Not having sex (anal, vaginal, or oral) is the most reliable way to prevent STIs but is often unrealistic.

 Testing and treatment of sex partners

 Doctors usually give people with gonorrhea a single injection of the antibiotic ceftriaxone into a muscle, plus a single dose of azithromycin by mouth.
 Although ceftriaxone cures most people in the United States, azithromycin is given with ceftriaxone because this drug may help keep gonococci from becoming resistant to treatment.
 Also, azithromycin kills chlamydiae, which are often present in people with gonorrhea.